What is indemnity insurance?

 - Absence of easement.
 This is where you have to cross someone else’s land to reach your property.
-If the ‘right of easement’ (permission to travel over that land) hasn’t been granted indemnity insurance protects you from loss of value.
+If the ‘right of easement’ (permission to travel over that land) hasn’t been granted, indemnity insurance protects you from loss of value.

 Who is covered by indemnity insurance?

 An indemnity policy covers the person or people buying the property and their successors.
-If you are taking out a mortgage on the property it also covers your lender.
+If you are taking out a mortgage on the property, it also covers your lender.

 Can you invalidate indemnity insurance?

-Taken out an indemnity insurance to protect you from a problem with your property?
+Have you taken out an indemnity insurance to protect you from a problem with your property?
 Be careful who you tell.
 It is a common clause in policies that you will invalidate it if you reveal the problem to a third party.

 Let’s say you’ve taken out a policy to cover you for a building alteration that doesn’t have planning permission.
-If you then applied for retrospective planning permission your insurance would be invalidated.
+If you then applied for retrospective planning permission, your insurance would be invalidated.

 How much does indemnity insurance cost?